What is a Private Mortgage?

 A quick example is you own a home worth 800K today.
-You have a 1st mortgage against the home of 640K or 80% of it’s value.
-With private mortgage lending you can access up to an additional 80K.
+You have a 1st mortgage of 640K or 80% of it’s value.
+With a private mortgage you can access up to an additional 80K.

 Find out more about all of the things you need to know about your Private Mortgage Made Easy

 Typically private mortgages are interest only, short term loans that assist a borrower that is in need of the money for 1 to 2 years.
 These are not hard and fast rules as private mortgage terms can vary depending on the lender.

 But why would anyone want to borrow money for such a short amount of time?
 And why would they want to only pay the interest?